adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 Initiate the project by following this simple steps :

-1. Create the project through the UI (I will use `swarm-rocks` as project's name here)
+1. Create the project through the UI (I will use `swarmrocks` as project's name here)
 2. Navigate to security > API tokens
 3. Generate new API key with Read Write permissions and copy the generated token